sentclose/sentc-docs/docs/guide/e2ee/group.md

 @tab Rust
 Decrypt will fail when the key that was used is not in the group key vec.
 The error tells you what key is missing:
 SentcError::KeyRequired.
-Just do a key rotation in this case to fetch the key.
+Do a key rotation in this case to fetch the key.

 ````rust
 use sentc::keys::StdGroup;